For questions about copyright and your thesis, please visit our thesis frequently asked questions webpage.

 You may copy materials under the following circumstances:

-• Fair dealing allows you to make one copy of a work for yourself for the purposes of private study, research, review, criticism, news reporting, parody, satire or education.
+- Fair dealing allows you to make one copy of a work for yourself for the purposes of private study, research, review, criticism, news reporting, parody, satire or education.
 Sometimes only a portion of a work (and not the entire work) can be copied under fair dealing.
-For details, please consult the "Fair Dealing for Students" section of our Fair Dealing Guidelines
+For details, please consult the "Fair Dealing for Students" section of our Fair Dealing Guidelines.

-• For use of materials that does not fall within the fair dealing exception or existing licences, you can seek permission from the copyright owner to use the work in the way that you would like.
+- For use of materials that does not fall within the fair dealing exception or existing licences, you can seek permission from the copyright owner to use the work in the way that you would like.

 Often, the creator or author of a work is the first owner of the copyright in that work.
 However, ownership of copyright may be transferred, for example, to a publisher.
 In most cases, copyright of a published work is held by the publisher unless the author has exercised the option to retain some rights through an author’s addendum or through other licencing arrangements such as Creative Commons.
 Just because someone owns a copy of a work does not mean that they own copyright in that work.
-For more information about copyright ownership, please see the copyright owners section of our What is Copyright? page.
+For more information about copyright ownership, please see the copyright owners section of our What is Copyright? webpage.

 Yes, in most cases.
 Only the copyright owner (for example, the creator, the publisher) of a work has the right to post that work online.
 If you would like to post someone else’s work online, you are required to have permission to do so from the copyright owner of the work, unless:

-• the work has a licence attached to it that allows for open sharing online (for example, some types of Creative Commons licences); or
+- the work has a licence attached to it that allows for open sharing online (for example, some types of Creative Commons licences); or

-• the work is in the public domain (see question #7 for information about what materials are in the Public Domain).
+- the work is in the public domain (see question #7 for information about what materials are in the public domain).

 Copyright protection does not last forever.
 Regardless of where a work was created, the general rule in Canada is that copyright lasts for the life of the author, the remainder of the calendar year in which the author dies and for 70 years following the end of that calendar year.
 This statutory rule is known as the "life plus 70" rule.
 Copyright protection will expire on December 31 of the 70th year after the author dies, at which time the work enters the public domain.
 For example, if a work was created on April 30, 1976 and the author dies on July 27, 1989, the copyright protection extends from April 30, 1976 to December 31, 2059, at which point it would enter the public domain.
 If the work was created by more than one person, copyright protection exists for the life of the creator who dies last, the remainder of the calendar year in which that person dies, plus 70 additional years.
 Once a work has become part of the public domain, it is no longer protected by copyright and can be copied, modified and distributed without permission.